Amundsen High School

 Roald Amundsen High School is a public 4–year high school located between the Ravenswood, Andersonville and Lincoln Square neighborhoods in Chicago, Illinois, United States.
 Opened in 1929, Amundsen is a part of Chicago Public Schools district.
-The school is named for Norwegian explorer Roald Engelbregt Gravning Amundsen (1872–1928).
+The school is named for Norwegian explorer Roald Amundsen (1872–1928).
 In 2015, the school achieved "Level 1 Status in Good Standing" under the district's performance policy rating.
 The school shares a part of its campus with another Chicago public school, Eliza Chappell Elementary School.

 History

 The school was named after Roald Amundsen, the Norwegian explorer who led the first expedition to reach the South Pole.
 His expedition reached the pole on December 14, 1911.
 Designed by architect Paul Gerhardt, Roald Amundsen School opened on November 10, 1930, two years after the explorer died in a rescue mission to the North Pole.
 Amundsen was not a high school when it opened, but a junior high.
 The Amundsen building also played host to branches of other schools, including a branch of McPherson Elementary that opened in Amundsen in 1932.

 On July 26, 1933, Amundsen Junior High became Amundsen Senior High.
 In addition to serving high school pupils it also accommodated an elementary school unit.
 In June 1935 the Amundsen Elementary unit closed except for a small number of first and second-graders kept on as a branch of Goudy Elementary.
 This branch of Goudy in Amundsen became a branch of Hamilton on January 8, 1936, and remained until 1937 when it was rendered obsolete by the newly erected Chappell School.
 In 1956, the school was the first site of a two-year college program that later grew to become present-day Harry S Truman College.
 Above the main entrance is inscribed the quote, "A brave man may fall but cannot yield."